 Asia and the Pacific islands have some great beaches and islands and the Philippines are no different.
 Spend a week or more and you will be like me and fall in love with this place.
 Accommodations are plentiful.
 Everything from backpacker digs to upscale resorts can be found on White Beach, Alona Beach and the other popular beaches.

-For now you have to take a quick 1 hour flight from Manila to Tagbilaran City on the main island of Bohol and 30 minutes by car to Panglao Island.
-They have already broke ground for a new airport on Panglao Island that I was told will be in operation in 2014.
+For now you have to take a quick 1-hour flight from Manila to Tagbilaran City on the main island of Bohol and 30 minutes by car to Panglao Island.
+They have already broke ground for a new airport on Panglao Island that I was told will be in operation by 2014.

 Scuba Diving and Snorkeling